Frequently Asked Questions (FAQ’s)

 • Yes.
 If you wish to submit an application on behalf of another person with their consent, you will need to create a Submittable account for them and be sure to fill out the rest of the application with their information.
 In addition, if you are filling out the application for more than one project, you must create a unique Submittable account each time.

 • Yes.
-The Sinew Fund grant award recipients will be publicly announced by October 2023.
+The Sinew Fund grant award recipients will be publicly announced within 4 months of their award notification.

 • If your application is selected for a grant, you must be able to provide a W-9 and Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) and a mailing address at which you can receive a paper check.
 We will provide award recipients with a digital link to complete and sign the W-9 and a grant agreement form via email.